koreader/koreader-base/README.md

 Alternatively, SDL2 is supported, too.

-To build in "emulation mode", you need to run make like this:
+By default, the build system builds in "emulation mode", so following is all you need to build the emulator:

 ```
-make clean
-EMULATE_READER=1 make
+make
 ```

-By default emulator will provide a resolution of 800x600.
-It can be changed at runtime by changing environment variables:
+The emulator uses 800x600 as the default resolution.
+It can be changed at runtime by changing the following environment variables:

 ```
 EMULATE_READER_W=746 EMULATE_READER_H=1024